EncryptoChat/Snowed-In/README.md

 Snowed-In is a project created by two college student's for their CS-4360: Technical Software Project.
 The project was inspired by Edward Snowden a former computer intelligence consultant who leaked highly classified information from the National Security Agency in 2013.
-The effect of Edward Snowden's actions, has caused a lot of people world wide to look for better means of securing personal data and keeping things private.
+The effect of Edward Snowden's actions, has caused a lot of people world wide to look for better means of securing personal data and keeping their information private.

-With this project we seek to find better way of communicating through secure and encrypted channels.
-We set out to create chat rooms that would automatically encrypt and decrypt as the messages are sent and received.
-We built and developed the Web Application through Ruby on Rails, using Websockets and gems to help secure data and promote privacy.
+With this project we seek to find a better way of communicating through secure and encrypted channels.
+We set out to create chat rooms that would automatically encrypt and decrypt information as the messages are sent and received.
+We built and developed this Web Application through Ruby on Rails, using Websockets and gems to help secure data and promote privacy.

 ### 🏗️ Project Structure and Design: